-- It seems less intrusive to place the For Sale Sign near the sidewalk or street than close to the home.
+- It seems less intrusive to place the for sale sign near the sidewalk or street than close to the home.

 - If the home is located on a corner, consider installing a sign on each street to catch traffic from both directions.

-- For out-of-the-way homes such as those on secluded streets or in an area where traffic is limited, you might ask home owners who live on a busy street if you can place a directional sign in their yard.
+- For out-of-the-way homes such as those on secluded streets or in an area where traffic is limited, you might ask homeowners who live on a busy street if you can place a directional sign in their yard.

 Removing For Sale Signs

-I'm not suggesting that you yank the sign out of the yard yourself, but if calling the brokerage leads to a dead end, you might have to do it.
+We're not suggesting that you yank the sign out of the yard yourself, but if calling the brokerage leads to a dead end, you might have to do it.
 The absolutely last thing that you want to happen is for a buyer to call your former listing agent.